apache/spark/docs/apache-airflow/tutorial_taskflow_api.rst

 Example "TaskFlow API" ETL Pipeline
 -----------------------------------

-Here is very simple ETL pipeline using the TaskFlow API paradigm.
+Here is a very simple ETL pipeline using the TaskFlow API paradigm.
 A more detailed explanation is given below.

 .. exampleinclude:: /../../airflow/example_dags/tutorial_taskflow_api_etl.py